koenrad/VanillaEnchants/README.md

 - If you shift click the resulting item, sometimes it will appear to have been duplicated (duplicate item disappears when interacting with it)
 - An enchanting book can be applied to ANY item.
 - If a player is in survival mode, and a repair costs more than 40 levels, the UI shows "TOO EXPENSIVE" (a chat message is sent to the player stating the actual cost).
 The repair still goes through
+- The resulting cost is just the sum of the resulting levels of all enchantments, rather than the mystical vanilla mechanics

 ## Contributing
 Pull requests are welcome!

 ## HELP I found a bug!
 Good work!
 Create an issue on GitHub and I will look into it as soon as I can.